 Throughout her career in the Legislature, Madeleine also worked closely with local officials to bring home millions of dollars in infrastructure projects that promote safer, greener, more livable communities.
 And with her extraordinary coworkers, her office served tens of thousands of constituents with problems big and small.
 In 2015, Governor Tom Wolf appointed Madeleine to the Pennsylvania Commission for Women, advising the Governor on policies and legislation to improve the lives of women and their families.

-Madeleine’s concern for equality — and a broader desire to expand her public service — eventually inspired her run for Congress.
-In 2018, Pennsylvania had 18 Congressional seats — and 0 women.
+Madeleine’s concern for equality — and desire to expand her public service — eventually inspired her run for Congress.
+In 2018, Pennsylvania had 18 Congressional seats — and zero women representing them.
 Along with a cadre of other women from across the state, Madeleine set out to change that.
 She ran for the Fourth Congressional District seat and won.

 In Congress, Madeleine remains focused on decency and the common good.
 That means working hard to address issues that affect Americans deeply — including stopping gun violence and guaranteeing health care for all.
 In Madeleine’s view, building a more compassionate society means making smart, humane policy choices.
-It also means working to ensure that government functions smoothly and delivers the services constituents need.
+It also means working to ensure that the government functions smoothly and delivers the services constituents need.

-Madeleine is a lifelong parishioner of St. Luke the Evangelist Church in Glenside, and has served as a board member for the St. Vincent de Paul Society.
-She and her husband PJ Cunnane live in Jenkintown, Abington Township, and have three grown sons – Patrick, Harry and Alex; three daughters-in-law – Stephanie, Juliet, and Alyssa; and three granddaughters and one grandson – Aubrey, Ella, Sawyer, and Scottie.
+Madeleine and her husband PJ have three sons — Patrick, Harry and Alex; three daughters-in-law — Stephanie, Juliet, and Alyssa; and three granddaughters and one grandson — Aubrey, Ella, Sawyer, and Scottie.